Guite/MostHelp/bundles/de.guite.modulestudio.help/doc/87-GeneratorReference.md

 * **discriminatorColumn** - Name of the field used for storing the entity type.
 * **strategy** - The inheritance strategy used for data storage.
 The default value is `SINGLE_TABLE`.

-##### Entity inheritance structure

-The generator considers inheritance for all classes which are created for each entity.
-This includes naturally the entity classes itself, but also additional classes like repositories, validators or additional entities for extensions like attributes, categories, log entries, translations and more.

-As explained in the [entity section](#entity-class-structure) all generated concrete classes inherit from corresponding abstract base classes.
-As soon as an entity does inherit from another one, there will be no base class created for it.
-Instead the concrete implementation class will inherit from the concrete class of the parent entity.

-Example for Zikula 1.4.x:

-    namespace MyModule\Entity\Base;

-    abstract class AbstractPersonEntity
-    {
-        // generator code
-    }

-    namespace MyModule\Entity;

-    class PersonEntity extends Base\AbstractPersonEntity
-    {
-        // manual code
-    }

-    namespace MyModule\Entity;

-    class CustomerEntity extends PersonEntity
-    {
-        // manual code
-    }

-Example for Zikula 1.3.x:

-    abstract class MyModule_Entity_Base_AbstractPerson
-    {
-        // generator code
-    }

-    class MyModule_Entity_Person extends MyModule_Entity_Base_AbstractPerson
-    {
-        // manual code
-    }

-    class MyModule_Entity_Customer extends MyModule_Entity_Person
-    {
-        // manual code
-    }

-While this implementation approach is quite elegant it is not completed yet in all areas unfortunately.
-At least during installation everything should be fine.
-When working with the application you will notice that inherited fields are handled well, but additional fields from the parent classes are not considered yet everywhere.
-See [#46](https://github.com/Guite/MostGenerator/issues/46) for more information.

 #### Inheritance strategy type